-Students requesting credit for foreign coursework must first apply for admission to Grayson College and enroll in courses.
+Students requesting credit for foreign coursework must first apply for admission to Grayson College and be admitted to the college.
 To receive transfer credit from foreign institutions, students must submit an official copy of their college transcript and a course-by-course international credential evaluation from a foreign credential evaluation service recognized as a member of the National Association of Credential Evaluation Services (NACES), such as World Education Services (WES) or Foreign Credential Service of America (FCSA) to the GC Admissions Office.
 The request for evaluation and any costs associated are the responsibility of the student.